stuvusIT/ansible_systemd_network/README.md

 This role automatically disables resolvconf, enables systemd-resolved and configures the `/etc/resolv.conf` symlink correctly for systemd-resolved.
+Using systemd-resolved (as this role does by default) is recommended because systemd-resolved reads the DNS servers from your systemd network configuration, whereas the DNS servers for resolvconf can't be configured using this role.

 If you want to use resolvconf instead, there's a role variable for that: